emmairwin/community_curriculum/reps/mentor_training/conflict_resolution.md

 #Discussion

-Please answer these questions in the Discourse forum provided  (TODO: link to Conflict Resolution topic)
+Please answer these questions in the [Discourse forum]() provided.
+We will compile your answers into an Conflict Resolution strategy.
+(TODO: link to Conflict Resolution topic)

 1. If you were to create a list of 'best practices' for helping people resolve minor conflicts in the community what would those be?
 2. What does the conflict resolution process look like for a Rep?
 For a non-Rep community member?
 For a Regional community?